 Julia Park Tracey is an award-winning journalist, author and blogger.
 She has written for and edited newspapers and magazines in California since 1982; the adventures of Veronika Layne in the Hot Off the Press series are inspired by Julia’s real-life reporting.
-She has recently written for Salon, Paste, The Mid/Scary Mommy, Thrillist, Quill, The Monthly, Sweatpants & Coffee, Oakland Magazine, and many other publications in print and online.
+Julia has written for Redbook, Country Living, Woman’s Day, Salon, Paste, Scary Mommy, Thrillist, Quill, The East Bay Monthly, Sweatpants & Coffee, Oakland Magazine, and many other publications in print and online.
 She writes about the arts, food and beverages, and books.

-Julia was selected as Poet Laureate for the city of Alameda, California, in 2014.
-She reads and teaches poetry to all ages and grades, leads literary events citywide, and representing the city at literary events such as Litquake.
+Julia was selected as Poet Laureate for the city of Alameda, California, in 2014-2017.
 Her short fiction and poetry have been anthologized and published in print and online in the United States, the United Kingdom, and Japan.
-Julia has a BA in journalism from San Francisco State U. and a MA in English/Creative Writing from California State University East Bay.
+Julia has a BA in journalism from San Francisco State and a MA in English/Creative Writing from California State University East Bay.

 Her award-winning biography of the 1920s, I’ve Got Some Lovin’ to Do: The Diaries of a Roaring Twenties Teen (2012) was followed by Reaching for the Moon: More Diaries of a Roaring Twenties Teen (2013).
-Both have won awards for biography and non-fiction at independent book festivals.
-Julia is also the author of a novel, Tongues of Angels, two mysteries (the Veronika Layne series), and a collection of poetry, Amaryllis.
+Both have won awards for biography and non-fiction at the San Francisco and Pacific Northwest book festivals.
+Julia is also the author of a literary novel, Tongues of Angels, two New Adult mysteries (the Veronika Layne series), and a collection of poetry, Amaryllis.

 An ecofreak, a cat-lady-in-training, and a chaser of stories, Julia lives in the Russian River Valley.
 She is married and shares a blended family of five creative geniuses.
 Her husband deserves a medal for patience and general wonderfulness.